When you or a loved one has been diagnosed with cancer, money worries should be the last thing on your mind.

-We hold regular outreach sessions at Queen Alexandra Hospital in Cosham and Southampton General Hospital.
+We also hold regular outreach sessions at Queen Alexandra Hospital in Portsmouth, Southampton General Hospital and Countess Mountbatten Hospice.

 “It has been brilliant – we did not think we were entitled to any help or benefits.
 We are extremely grateful for your help.”